Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (Model_selection.r; run_Model_selection.sh)`

-<p align="justify"> In this section, we propose a quantitative comparison between each PyRate model couple (e.g. a model with full preservation time bins, and another with less preservation shift frame).
+<p align="justify"> In this section, we propose a quantitative comparison between each PyRate model couple (e.g. a model with full preservation time bins, and another with fewer preservation shift frames).
 Specifically, since some alternative models do not possess the same structure, statistical comparison between each model could be inappropriate.
 Instead, we could still compare the estimated values (in our case Ts, Te, origination and extinction rate) and evaluate whether they significantly differ when comparing two alternative models.
 Here we choose to compare each PyRate replicate separately (thus each comparison is performed 20 times), and consider performing pairwise comparisons of Ts, Te, origination and extinction rate values between each two alternative models. </p>

 ### 2.2 Extracting time for speciation and extinction